IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ---

-## Media account limits and billing
+## Media stream account limits and billing

 An Azure subscription may contain up to five media stream accounts.
 While there is no charge for a media stream accounts, resources within a media stream account are billed.